Kainmueller-Lab/evaluate-instance-segmentation/README.md

 dataset pipeline, the first publicly available multi-neuron light microscopy dataset with pixel-wise annotations.

-It supports 2D and 3D segmentation and computes a wide range of commonly used evaluation metrics (e.g., AP, F1, coverage, precision, recall).
+The benchmark supports 2D and 3D segmentations and computes a wide range of commonly used evaluation metrics (e.g., AP, F1, coverage, precision, recall).
 Additionally, it provides a visualization of segmentation errors.